 Throw in some compelling ad copy (like “copy and paste”, “swipe and deploy”) so that the user can anticipate when they get their freebie.

 Under the image, you have the headline for the actual link.
 The headline summarises what the user will get when they click on that link.

-Then in the description, I summarise again what the user will get.
-If I had to revise this headline and description – I would add in a simple yet strong call to action like “Get your cheat sheet now.”
+In the description, you summarise again what the user will get.
+We probably could have done a better job by adding a simple yet strong call to action like “Get your cheat sheet now.”